LafaieteOficial2025/SuperHeroesRework-00/README.md

 ## 🤝 Contributing

-Contributions are welcome and encouraged!
-This is a **community-driven project**.
+Contributions are welcome!
+This is a community-driven project.

 ### How to Help